Employer: WSU Tech

 2. Maintains effective and professional verbal and written interactions with peers, customers, supervisors and other staff.
 Uses diplomacy and tact in dealing with difficult situations or people.
 Demonstrates effective listening skills.
 Is receptive to constructive feedback.

 3. Maintains acceptable overall attendance record, to include department meetings, all-employee meetings/trainings as required.
 Ensures appropriate notification to supervisor for absences, and ensure that work is covered.
-Is flexible in work schedule when needed.
+Be flexible in work schedule when needed.

 4. Produces quantity of work necessary to meet job requirements.